UniverseXYZ/Universe-Datascraper-Owners-Consumer/README.md

 ## Description

 This consumer is to analyser transfer history for the given contract address and token id.
 And it then calculates the latest owners and store them.

+It would be useful specifically for ERC1155

 ## Requirements: